KB1537/second-project/README.md

 Players can choose a difficulty level — Easy, Medium, Hard, or Custom — and try to guess a randomly generated number.
 Hints guide players toward the correct answer while tracking correct and incorrect guesses.

+# Value
+The **Guessing Game** is designed to provide users with a quick and engaging way to test their logic, intuition, and attention to patterns.
+It’s a lightweight web app that demonstrates how core JavaScript concepts like random number generation, conditionals, and event handling can be used to build an interactive and responsive game.

+**Value to users:**
+- 🎮 Simple, intuitive gameplay for all ages.
+- 🧠 Encourages logical thinking and strategic guessing.
+- 💻 Works seamlessly across desktop and mobile devices.

 # Table of Contents